 Weak Documentation Makes Corrective Action Harder to Defend

 If it is not written down, it did not happen.
-Managers routinely fail to document performance issues because the process is too cumbersome or because no one told them what to write.
-Simplifying documentation workflows ensures you have the records you need when you need them — not a vague memory of a conversation that happened six months ago.
+Managers routinely fail to document performance issues because the documentation process is too cumbersome or because no one told them what to write.
+Simplifying employee relations documentation workflows ensures the organization has the records it needs when it needs them — not a vague memory of a conversation that happened six months ago.

 Process Gaps Quietly Raise Turnover